 - Five (5) synchronous online seminars (approximately two hours each)

-- In addition to the time in the seven seminars, apply two to four hours per week in preparation and follow-up work.
+- In addition to the time in the seven seminars, apply one to three hours per week in preparation and follow-up work.

-- Partner with TLT resources to complete deliverables required for the redesigned course that will launch in fall 2017.
+- Partner with TLT resources to utilize tools helpful for redesigning a course.
 This includes regularly scheduled meetings with your design team and working individually on your content and design elements.

-- Partner with TLT resources to complete all elements of the required course assessment as well as sharing your evidence of success for your blended course.
+- Partner with TLT resources to complete course assessments as well as sharing your evidence of success for your blended course.

-Each BlendLT participant is responsible for participating with our staff to achieve the agreed upon goals of the project.
+Each BlendLT participant is responsible for engaging with our staff to achieve the agreed upon goals of the project.
 In addition to meeting these agreed upon expectations, we ask that BlendLT faculty also:

 - Propose a session for the annual TLT Symposium.